 Lake Champlain Chocolates is both a chocolatier (crafting finished chocolate into confections and bars) and a chocolate maker (sourcing raw cacao beans to roast, winnow, grind, and mould into single-origin bars).
 Of the chocolate in our finished products, 95% (and rising) is fair trade certified.
 And our craft chocolate bars are made with directly sourced cacao from Madagascar and Guatemala.

 But whether it’s a blend of Latin American and African cacao, or a single-origin bar, the process for making chocolate is essentially the same.
 And it starts with the tree, pod, and bean . . .

 1. Cacao Cultivation:Chocolate begins with the cacao tree (Theobroma cacao), which grows within 20° north and south of the Equator and thrives on a mix of hot temperatures, rain, and shade.

 Each tree bears oval fruits, or pods, which are about 5–12 inches long.
 Each pod contains 30–50 seeds, and it’s these seeds the world knows as cacao (or cocoa) beans.

+What is the difference between cocoa and cacao?
 The tree, pod, and bean/seed are typically referred to as “cacao,” while the word “cocoa” is reserved for the bean after it has been fermented, dried, and roasted.
 (Click on each illustration to enlarge.)

 2. Harvesting:Cacao pods are ripe when they turn a vibrant yellow/orange color.
 Hanging from the trunk and largest branches on small stems, the ripening pods are typically harvested twice per year, though they can be harvested continually.